Hartselle is located approximately 10 miles south of Decatur, Alabama.

 14. Visit the Dancy-Polk House

-If you’re spending the day in nearby Decatur, you may wish to visit the oldest building in the city.
+When I was spending the day in nearby Decatur, I visited the oldest building in the city.

 The impressive Dancy-Polk House on Railroad Street was constructed in 1829 for Colonel William Francis Dancy, who arrived from Virginia and became an early settler to the area.